 The Nursing Learning Center (NLC) provides a state-of –the-art learning environment designed to provide students with an atmosphere where they can incorporate theory and psychomotor skills consistent with curriculum requirements.
-The NLC consists of two large labs that allow groups of up to 40 students in each lab to use the setting simultaneously.
-In addition, within each of the large rooms there is a private patient care unit/bed/room with sink and cupboards.
+The NLC consists of three large labs that allow up to a total of 60 students to use the setting simultaneously.
+In addition, in two of the large rooms there is a private patient care unit/bed/room with sink and cupboards.

 The NLC is equipped with appropriate equipment and supplies that a nurse would require to provide patient care in an acute clinical setting.
-There are 16 patient care units/beds for demonstrations, student practice and competency testing.
+There are 19 patient care units/beds and 2 cribs for demonstrations, student practice and competency testing.
 Medium fidelity adult simulators with audible breath sounds, heart sounds and electrocardiogram, bowel sounds, blood pressure are used in assessment and management of the patient in a simulated the clinical environment.
-Each patient care unit is furnished with a wall-mounted sphygmomanometer, in-wall suction, compressed air (“oxygen”), mounted disposable glove box, sharps disposal container, an intravenous fluids suspension track, a bedside night stand, and an over-bed table.
+Each patient care unit is furnished with a wall-mounted sphygmomanometer, in-wall suction, compressed air (“oxygen”), mounted disposable glove box, sharps disposal container, an intravenous fluids suspension track, a bedside nightstand, and an over-bed table.

-Simulation in the Obstetrics area has been a welcome addition to our nursing clinical experiences.
-Each student enrolled in NURS 330 is exposed to 6.5 hour of simulation that allows them to apply theory in the prenatal, labor & delivery, postpartum or newborn settings.
+Simulation in the Obstetrics area has been a welcome addition to our clinical experiences.
+Students learn to apply theory in the prenatal, labor & delivery, postpartum or newborn settings.
 Students are exposed to patient situations that most likely would not be available to them in the clinical settings.
 It is a safe place for students to learn and grow as they apply their nursing knowledge.

-A five room simulation center, focused on nursing, is located on the second floor of the Graduate Building.
+Our simulation center is located on the second floor of the Graduate Building.
 Each simulation room contains a specific simulator or simulators and functioning headwalls for suction, “oxygen” and air.
-One room focuses on Obstetric nursing with a Birthing simulator and neonate simulators.
 Two rooms are focused on pediatrics with one containing a child simulator and one an infant simulator.
 The two remaining rooms contain adult simulators.

 Nursing Skills Lab - Denver site